Skip to main content

 Ability to point out other perspectives, including drawing from other fields of study

-Figure 4: Rubric for assessing discussion board contributions (Nandi, Chang & Balbo, 2009) - Interaction Quality
+Table 3: Rubric for assessing the interaction quality of discussion board contributions (Nandi, Chang & Balbo, 2009)

 POOR